wp-plugins/adsense-now-lite/readme.txt

 1. Enforces the Google policy of not more than three ad blocks per page.
 1. Simplest possible configuration interface -- nothing more than cutting and pasting AdSense code.
-1. Option to suppress ads on all pages (as opposed to posts), or on the front/home page., category/tag/archive listings.
+1. Option to suppress ads on all pages (as opposed to posts), or on the front/home page, category/tag/archive listings.
 1. Control over the positioning and display of AdSense blocks in each post or page.
 1. Internationalized with multiple language support.